 This wasn’t the only time I was jumped, the second time was when I was walking back home with a friend, but taking the long route back.
 This happened just before I was about to join high school.
 We passed the sister of one of the people who jumped me the first time, who was hanging around with people I thought were my friends.
 We’d been hanging out with these so-called friends over the spring and summer months street/park drinking and having a laugh, even though they were several years older than us.

 The anxiety issues that flared up during that time were nothing like the anxiety disorders I’d permanently have a problem with.
-The difference in scale is so vast that I’m not even sure if I have the words to fully give it the descriptive justice they deserve, but I’ll try my best.
+The difference in scale is so vast that I’m not even sure if I have the words to fully give it the descriptive justice it deserves, but I’ll try my best.

 Shrooms